niravb1992/Wyther/README.md

 Usage
 =================
-Get weather by place (a tuple of city and country)
+Get weather by place (a tuple of city and country or city and state)

 ```
 from wyther.Wyther import Wyther